aadi1011/Basic-Java-Programs/README.md

 - [Assignment 10](https://github.com/aadi1011/Basic-Java-Programs/blob/main/Assignment%2010) - Demonstration of use of thread and various thread methods

 _<b>Note:</b> This repository has java codes divided into various folders called 'Assignments' for the author's academic work.
-They can also be interpreted as difficulty levels._
+They can also be interpreted as difficulty levels.
+Will soon be refactoring the files according to difficulty levels._